Northwestern University (Evanston, Ill.)--Funds and scholarships

 Associate Dean and Director of the Undergraduate Division of the Business School, Ira D. Anderson (1907-1993) Records

-Abstract This series consists of eighteen post-bound gift ledgers recording gifts received by the University ca. 1850-1945.
-The information in volumes 1-17 is arranged alphabetically by donor's surname and chronologically by date of gift under each donor's account.
+Abstract This collection documents gifts received by Northwestern University ca. 1850-1945.
 Information recorded includes the amount of individual gifts, dates the gifts were received and the intended purpose of the gifts.
-A single entry format is used.
-Volume 18 includes trial balances predominately for June 30, 1926 with...

 Abstract Due to the induction of students into the armed forces during World War I, the Northwestern University School of Law projected a drop in student enrollment and a concomitant loss of significant tuition revenue.
 To offset this loss, the School of Law formed a committee to solicit alumni donations to make up an anticipated 1917-1918 revenue shortfall of $10,000.
 The Committee of Alumni to Co-operate with the Faculty and the Trustees of the University in Advancing the Interests of the Law School,...

-Abstract This series consists of seventeen volumes of student aid records; one for each academic year from 1933/34 to 1949/50.
-The first fifteen volumes are bound and the last two are post bound.
-The information entered on each page is essentially the same for all volumes, although the arrangement of the volumes varies.
-At the head of each page is the name of the aid source and the assigned university account number.
-The name and school of each individual receiving aid from a particular source was...
+Abstract This series consists of seventeen volumes of student aid records for Northwestern University students, for the academic years 1933/34 to 1949/50.
+The information entered on each page is essentially the same for all volumes, although the arrangement of the volumes varies: the name of the aid source, the assigned university account number, name and school of each individual receiving aid from a particular source, the amount awarded or loaned for each term, and the total for the year.
+As...

 Collection — Box: 1